 (a) Run wireshark with root rights, and let it sniff your wireless interface.
-It should not use either monitor mode or promiscuous mode.
+It should not use either monitor mode or promiscuous mode; make sure that that checkmark is disabled.
 Ping one of the other clients you identified in exercise 3, and see whether these pings show up in wireshark.
 Note that you may have to specify which interface to ping on, use the manual page (man ping) to figure out how.